canarioviana/shotgun_metagenome_analysis/README.md

-# Bash Scripts for Bacterial Genome Assembly
+# Bash Scripts for Shotgun Metagenome Analysis

 This repository contains a collection of command-lines and **Bash scripts** essential for metagenome **analysis from short paired-end reads (Illumina)**.